MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-azure-openai.md

   - v-aangie
 ms.topic: conceptual
 ms.custom: bap-template
-ms.date: 07/13/2023
+ms.date: 07/13/20
 ms.author: ashbhati
 ms.reviewer: angieandrews
 ---

-# How GPT text generation works (preview)
+# GPT text generation model overview (preview)

 [!INCLUDE [cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

-The GPT text generation capability is a powerful tool in AI Builder.
-This preview capability enables you to quickly and easily build AI-powered applications that use text generated from your input, like these:
+The GPT text generation model's capability is a powerful tool in AI Builder.
+It enables you to quickly and easily build AI-powered applications that use text generated from your input, like these tools that:

-- A tool that quickly and accurately summarizes long documents and extracts key information.
+- Quickly and accurately summarize long documents and extracts key information.
-- A tool that helps draft responses to user queries.
+- Help draft responses to user queries.
-- A tool that classifies text into different categories.
+- Classify text into different categories.
-- A tool that translates text from one language to another.
+- Translate text from one language to another.

 Text generation is powered by Azure OpenAI Service, which is built on Generative Pre-trained Transformer (GPT) technology.
-These large language models have been trained on a massive amount of text data, which enables them to generate text that's similar to human-written text.
+These large language models have been trained on a massive amount of text data.
+This enables them to generate text that's similar to human written text.

 > [!IMPORTANT]
 >